yoshuawuyts/foyer/README.md

 # foyer
 [![NPM version][npm-image]][npm-url] [![build status][travis-image]][travis-url] [![Test coverage][coveralls-image]][coveralls-url]

 Execute async functions in parallel and trigger a callback when done.
+Sets the context of the executed functions to itself.

 ## Installation
 ```bash